Home

 Once at the campground, how do you pick your spot?

 We like parking in otherwise empty loops.
 We usually park as far from playgrounds, dogs, and generators as we can.
-Jim likes backing our trailer so we are accepting of some interesting parking assignments in some parks.
+Jim likes backing our trailer, so we are accepting of some interesting parking assignments in RV parks.
 Solar power is great when a park's sites have no electricity, so we try to select unshaded sites when available.

 What's the biggest challenge you've found, so far, in full-timing?